Analysis-of-Meteorites/Analysis-of-Meteorites/README.md

 By achieving these objectives, the project aims to provide a thorough analysis of meteorite falls, contributing valuable knowledge to the field of planetary science and enhancing our understanding of these fascinating space objects.

 ## Features
 Analysis of Meteorites is done using [`python`](https://www.python.org).
-It is created using the following 'python' modules/libraries.
+Following are the libraries that we have used to complete this project.
 1. [seaborn](https://seaborn.pydata.org/tutorial.html)
 2. [pandas](https://pandas.pydata.org/docs/)
 3. [numpy](https://numpy.org/doc/stable/)